huan9huan/ganhacks/README.md

 ## 5: Avoid Sparse Gradients: ReLU, MaxPool
 - the stability of the GAN game suffers if you have sparse gradients
-- LeakyReLU = good (in both G and D)
+- LeakyReLU = good (in both G and D) `pass`
 - For Downsampling, use: Average Pooling, Conv2d + stride
-- For Upsampling, use: PixelShuffle, ConvTranspose2d + stride
+- For Upsampling, use: PixelShuffle, ConvTranspose2d + stride  `UpSampling2D`
   - PixelShuffle: https://arxiv.org/abs/1609.05158

 ## 6: Use Soft and Noisy Labels

-- Label Smoothing, i.e. if you have two target labels: Real=1 and Fake=0, then for each incoming sample, if it is real, then replace the label with a random number between 0.7 and 1.2, and if it is a fake sample, replace it with 0.0 and 0.3 (for example).
+- Label Smoothing, i.e. if you have two target labels: Real=1 and Fake=0, then for each incoming sample, if it is real, then replace the label with a random number between 0.7 and 1.2, and if it is a fake sample, replace it with 0.0 and 0.3 (for example). `pass`
   - Salimans et. al. 2016
 - make the labels the noisy for the discriminator: occasionally flip the labels when training the discriminator

 ## 7: DCGAN / Hybrid Models

 - Use DCGAN when you can.
 It works!
-- if you cant use DCGANs and no model is stable, use a hybrid model :  KL + GAN or VAE + GAN
+- if you cant use DCGANs and no model is stable, use a hybrid model :  KL `sigmoid` + GAN or VAE + GAN

 ## 8: Use stability tricks from RL